 Through coursework linked to the Australian Graduate Teaching Standards, regular classroom observations, practitioner inquiries linked to personal goals, regular opportunities to develop core teaching practices, and with the support of professional learning communities, students develop the skills, understandings and dispositions for effective teaching.

-The program will qualify graduates to teach within secondary schools in all sectors.
+The course will qualify graduates to teach within secondary schools in all sectors.
 Our graduates teach in schools within Victoria as well as in interstate schools and overseas.

 Sample structures are just one example of the many options available within your chosen course.
 Please contact Federation University for further information on available options.

-Applicants with current (2021) and recent (2020 and 2019) secondary education are not eligible to apply for this course.
+Applicants with current or recent secondary education are not eligible to apply for this course.

 Bachelor Degree: An approved 3 year degree or equivalent.